Nafisa-21/Advanced-Noise-Level-Detection-and-Monitoring/README.md

 ---

 ## Motivation
-The idea for this project emerged as a fun solution to a teammate's problem of being scolded for shouting during online gaming.
-It later evolved into a practical application to address sound pollution, a significant issue in densely populated cities.
-By detecting noise levels that exceed specified thresholds, the system aims to help control sound levels in noise-sensitive areas like hospitals, schools, and libraries.
+The motivation behind this project stems from the growing need to address noise pollution, a major public health and environmental concern.
+Excessive noise can have detrimental effects on human health, including stress, hearing loss, and decreased productivity.
+This project seeks to provide a reliable and efficient method to detect and monitor noise levels, ensuring that noise-sensitive areas such as hospitals, schools, libraries, and public spaces maintain an environment conducive to health, focus, and peace.
+By proactively detecting noise beyond acceptable limits, the system aims to aid in noise management and promote well-being in urban and community settings.

 ---